Colin MacGregor MBACP (Accred)

 There are times for all of us when it seems frightening, embarrassing or impossible to find the words and courage to express how we really feel, even – perhaps especially – to those who are closest to us.

 If you feel it would be helpful to talk openly about what’s going on in your life – about loss and grief, your anxiety, depression, fears, gender or sexuality – I can offer you a safe space where you can air your unspoken thoughts and feelings; and perhaps begin to find new ways of thinking and behaving which allow you to find more fulfilment and joy in your life.

 As a person-centred counsellor I believe that when you feel understood and valued you’ll be able to begin to think differently about how you see yourself, how you feel and behave, and ultimately the sense of purpose you find in your life.

-Alongside my private counselling work, I also work with a city centre charity in Liverpool which gives me a broad experience of working with 18-80 year old clients with diverse counselling needs, including gender and sexual identity, prescription drug dependency and withdrawal, and psychiatric disorders.
+Alongside my private counselling work, I spent five years with a counselling charity in Liverpool city centre which gave me a broad experience of working with 18-80 year old clients with diverse counselling needs.

 Whilst I am passionate about my work with all clients I have a particular interest in men's mental health and in working with those who are struggling with quarter-life (millennial) and mid-life issues.

 I haven't always been a counsellor: I have worked on farms and a production line, been a property consultant, business owner and volunteered in homeless and criminal justice settings.